10 Ways To Keep Kids Safe On The Xbox

-Research tells us that hundreds, if not thousands, of gaming consoles are being bought and gifted at this time of year.
+Research tells us that hundreds, if not thousands, of gaming consoles (like the Xbox) are bought and gifted every year.

 If you’re a parent, as well as making sure you buy the right games, you want to ensure your children are safe when they’re playing online.

 A recent report by UKIE, found that:

 45% of children said that their parents don’t help them check privacy settings when playing games online